trampgeek/jobe/README.md

 ### Version 1.2

+Fixed bug with Java when correct source file name supplied in the request (rename of file to itself was failing).
+Thanks Paul Denny.
+Replaced uses of Moodle coding_exception with generic exception.
+Again thanks Paul Denny.

+Fixed bug in C++ task - invalid language type being passed to compiler.

+Updated CodeIgniter Rest Server to latest version.

 Added code to load limit data from a config file "per_method_limits.php" to support per-API-key limits on the number of calls that can be made to the restapi's POST and PUT entry points per hour.
 Updated the documentation to